bitnet-io/bitnet-core/doc/build-freebsd.md

 ### 3. Install Optional Dependencies

 #### Wallet Dependencies
-It is not necessary to build wallet functionality to run either `bitnetd` or `bitnet-qt`.
+It is not necessary to build wallet functionality to run either `qtumd` or `qtum-qt`.

 ###### Descriptor Wallet Support